Paradise, California: Transportation

 There are not many options for transportation within Paradise.
 The Paradise/Magalia area is served by the "B-Line" Butte County Transit.
 Butte Community College also runs bus service for students.

 Paradise's link with Chico, Skyway Road (referred to locally as simply "Skyway"), begins in the Sacramento Valley, at Highway 99 in Chico, and runs up the ridge as a four-lane divided highway until it reaches Paradise.
 Through the town, it is a four-lane undivided highway, which becomes a two-lane road as it continues up the Sierra's ridge to Magalia and into numerous smaller communities to the north.
 Paradise is connected to Oroville via Highway 191, otherwise known as Clark Road upon entering the town.

 The Paradise Memorial Trail is a paved pedestrian and bicycle path which runs through town on the path of the former railroad tracks leading up the ridge.
 However, aside from points along this path, the very hilly terrain of the town, coupled with the large spacing of commercial areas and large land area made Paradise difficult to navigate on foot or on a bicycle, in addition to the lack of sidewalks.

 Paradise Skypark (FAA identifier: CA92) is an airport located parallel to State Route 191 and south of the town.

 Media

 Eclectic Internet radio station Radio Paradise was founded in Paradise.

 The local newspaper is the Paradise Post.

 In popular culture

-Scenes from Gone with the Wind were filmed in Paradise off of Stark Lane.
+Scenes from Gone with the Wind were filmed in Paradise.

-A 1959 Maverick episode, The Cats of Paradise, is set in Paradise.
+A 1959 Maverick episode, "The Cats of Paradise", is set in Paradise.

+A 1988–1991 American Western family television series, Guns of Paradise, is set in Paradise.

-Paradise was also used in the comic strip Pickles, by Brian Crane, on June 22, 2011.
+Paradise was used in the comic strip Pickles, by Brian Crane, on June 22, 2011.

-The HGTV show Rustic Rehab featured homes based in and near Paradise.

-The 2020 movie Rebuilding Paradise, directed by Ron Howard, is about the 2018 Camp Fire.
+The 2020 film Rebuilding Paradise, directed by Ron Howard, is about the 2018 Camp Fire.

 The PBS show This Old House season 41 included 4 episodes on rebuilding Paradise.

+The 2025 film The Lost Bus featured the Camp Fires in the town when a school bus driver named Kevin McKay (Matthew McConaughey) drove 22 children to safety through the fires.